whitequark/parser/README.md

 Sometimes it is necessary to modify the format of AST nodes that are already being emitted in a way that would break existing applications.
 To avoid such breakage, applications must opt-in to these modifications; without explicit opt-in, Parser will continue to emit the old AST node format.
-The most recent set of opt-ins is speified in the [usage section](#usage) of this README.
+The most recent set of opt-ins is specified in the [usage section](#usage) of this README.

 ## Compatibility with Ruby MRI